How Do Spherical Black Holes Grow Monopole Hair?: Black Hole Solutions in Modified Theories

 \subsection{Action and Field Equations}

 We consider a general class of theories with a scalar or pseudo-scalar field $\Phi$ which couples non-minimally to gravity.
 The action for the theories we study takes the form,

-where, $g$ denotes the determinant of the spacetime metric, $R$ denotes the Ricci scalar, $\nabla$ denotes the covariant derivative, $\epsilon$ is a coupling constant, $\mathcal{F}$ is any arbitrary curvature scalar and $S_{\text{matter}}$ denotes the matter stress energy tensor.
+where, $g$ denotes the determinant of the spacetime metric, $R$ denotes the Ricci scalar, $\nabla$ denotes the covariant derivative, $\epsilon$ is a coupling constant, $\mathcal{F}$ is any arbitrary curvature scalar and $S_{\text{matter}}$ denotes the action for additional minimally coupled matter fields.
 We will require that the curvature scalar $\mathcal{F}$ goes to zero faster than $r^{-4}$ in asymptotically flat spacetimes where $r$ is a suitably defined radial coordinate.
 This assumption guarantees the convergence of certain integrals (see Sec.~\ref{sec:Scalar-Hair-Formula}).

 We can map the above action to some specific modified theories.
 For example, it can be mapped to the action of sGB theory by choosing the coupling constant $\epsilon = \alpha_{\text{sGB}}$, and the curvature scalar $\mathcal{F}$ to be equal to the Gauss-Bonnet invariant, $\mathcal{F} = \mathcal{R}_{\text{GB}} = R^2 - 4R_{\mu\nu}R^{\mu\nu} + R_{\alpha\beta\gamma\delta}R^{\alpha\beta\gamma\delta}$.
 The scalar field $\Phi = \phi_{\text{sGB}}$ now represents the dilaton field.
-We can also map the above action to dynamical dCS gravity by choosing, $\epsilon = -\alpha_{\text{dCS}}/4$ and the curvature scalar $\mathcal{F}$ is equal to the Pontraygin density, $\mathcal{F} = R_{\alpha\beta\gamma\delta}{}^{*}R^{\alpha\beta\gamma\delta}$.
+We can also map the above action to dynamical dCS gravity by choosing, $\epsilon = \alpha_{\text{dCS}}/4$ and the curvature scalar $\mathcal{F}$ is equal to the Pontraygin density, $\mathcal{F} = R_{\beta\alpha\gamma\delta}{}^{*}R^{\alpha\beta\gamma\delta}$.
 The scalar field $\Phi = \theta_{\text{dCS}}$ now represents the axion pseudoscalar.

 Our analysis also applies to theories whose action reduces to Eq.~(\ref{eq:Action}) when the coupling constant is small.
 An example of such a theory is EdGB theory, whose action is identical to the one above, but with the second term replaced via